 But the new finding pushes back this evolutionary “optimization” far earlier in time.
 Once again, evolution’s heroics are moved to the distant past where no one can see.
 Early life was not simple.

 And of course DNA needs to be accessed so this histone packaging is quite dynamic.
 It can roll or it can be removed and moved.
-Furthermore the histones themselves have tails that stick out and are tagged as needed to provide instructions to the various molecular machines that operate on them.
+The histones themselves have tails that stick out and are tagged with small chemical groups that influence whether the packaging is tight or unrolled.
 Again, early life was not simple.

 But the fact that histones are so similar across a wide range of species leads to an entirely different dilemma for evolution.
 For from an evolutionary perspective, it means that the histones must not tolerate change very well.
 Here is how a leading 1994 textbook described it: